When will my Ileostomy start to work?

 What type of stoma bag will I be wearing?

-Initially you will be wearing a drainable stoma bag, which will most likely be transparent or have a viewing window, so that your nurses can check on the colour and size of your stoma easily.
+After Ileostomy surgery you will be wearing a drainable stoma bag, which will most likely be transparent or have a viewing window, so that your nurses can check on the colour and size of your stoma easily.

 The nurses will empty your bag until you are feeling well enough to do this yourself.
 You may have drips and drainage tubes attached to your body, but there is no reason to be alarmed – this is quite normal.

 These will all be removed when appropriate and with very little discomfort.

-Changing your colostomy bag
+Changing your ileostomy bag

-It is recommended that people with an ileostomy wear a drainable stoma bag, which would need emptying approximately 6-8 times in 24 hours.
+- It is recommended that people with an ileostomy wear a drainable stoma bag, which would need emptying approximately 6-8 times in 24 hours.

-It is important to empty your stoma bag regularly, to ensure that it does not get too full.
+- It is important to empty your stoma bag regularly, to ensure that it does not get too full.
 If a bag is full, it can be more difficult to empty and may also be more noticeable under clothes.

 - This is perfectly normal.
 When you do sit on the toilet you may well pass some old stool and/or possibly some mucus.

-If you have had your rectum removed and anus closed, there is a possibility you may experience ‘Phantom Rectum’.
+- If you have had your rectum removed and anus closed, there is a possibility you may experience ‘Phantom Rectum’.
 This is a sensation of wanting to open your bowel in the usual way.
 It may help to sit on the toilet until the sensation has passed.